-Dribbble is a designers favorite past time.
-It’s main purpose is to share and tell what you are working on and offer critiques or feedback on artwork.
+Dribbble is a designer's favorite past time.
+Its main purpose is to share and tell what you are working on and offer critiques or feedback on artwork.
 Another side of Dribbble is the job board which offers both remote and on-site positions across the globe.
-Unlike other job boards Dribbble jobs is geared towards only designers.
+Unlike other job boards, Dribbble jobs are geared towards designers primarily.

 From the makers of Basecamp comes a fantastic resource for remote workers called We Work Remotely.

 After writing the book REMOTE, Jason Fried and his team put together We Work Remotely to give back to the community.
 With their efforts the job board helped kick start the remote workforce to become more mainstream.